mayaanne/foundations/week-1/git-remote-sync-fork-challenge.md

 In the next step we'll be asking you to set an 'upstream' so you can 'fetch' any changes that are currently in our version.

-## Check your current remotes
+## Check your current remote
 type `git remote -v`

 When a repo is cloned, it has a default remote called origin that points to __your fork__ on GitHub, not the original repo it was forked from.

 Study the image below and the output on your computer.
-Notice you can fetch and push changes to the same remote.
+Notice by default you fetch and push changes to the same remote.

 But what if you want to get changes from somewhere different (e.g. Dev Academy)?

-Take a moment to study figure 1.
-Notice the name of the remotes, URL etc.

 Notice
 <figure>
   <figcaption>
-    <p><strong>Figure 1:</strong> Example of Git remotes (default) </p>
+    <p><strong>Figure 1:</strong> Example of Git remote (default) </p>
   </figcaption>
   <img src="../images/github_11_default_remote.png" alt="example of Git remotes in command line"><br>
 </figure>

-## Add an Upstream
+## Add a new remote
-At times, you will need to be able to pull changes or additions we make to the curriculum.
-Right now,
+At times, you will need to be able to pull changes we make to the curriculum.

-However, but you don't want to push your work to our main curriculum.

-1. Add an upstream to your local version

-__Pro-tip__ `Upstream` is a naming convention.
-We don't recommend using any other name, but for comparisons sake I've added 3 remotes to illustrate that the remote (usually named upstream) is simply where we want to fetch changes from and push contributions to.
+1. Add a new remote called `eda-remote` (hint: study figure 2)

 <figure>
   <figcaption>
-    <p><strong>Figure 2:</strong> Adding variations of upstream remotes to local repo</p>
+    <p><strong>Figure 2:</strong> Add new remote</p>
   </figcaption>
   <img src="../images/github_11_remote.png" alt="adding remotes"><br>
 </figure>

 ## Fetch Changes
-You're going to be fetching changes from our remote sever (and therefore our version of the repo).
+You're going to be fetching changes from our remote repo.
 Its important to know that Git will not over-write your work.
 Fetch just downloads data from the specified remote and makes it visible for you but putting it in a branch.

 Git will ensure everything is kept if your files and our files are different and Git will ask you to manually decide which parts you want to keep.

-1. Check to see if there are changes on the upstream remote?
+1. Check to see if there are changes on the eda-remote.
 2. If there are, fetch them

 ## Merge Changes